bagisto/bagisto-docs/create_shipping_method.md

 Inside ‘Resources’ folder create a folder name as ‘views’.

 Now, in this ‘views’ folder, we can create a views for our package.
-We can create multiple folder inside view to distinguish views according to need.
+We can create multiple folders inside view to distinguish views according to need.

 Right, Now we are going to create a folder ‘helloworld’ inside the views.
-In this ‘helloworld’ folder we will create a file name as helloworld.blade.php.
+In this ‘helloworld’ folder we have to create a file name as helloworld.blade.php.

 Now just like route file, we also need to register our view folder inside serviceprovider to specify path where views are located.